blog comments powered by Disqus

 NFIB helped pass major workers’ comp reform to reduce costly litigation and restore a fair and impartial interpretation of the law, an apportionment for pre-existing conditions, stronger measures for drug/alcohol use, requiring medical records to support a court claim, and preventing payments to attorneys on benefits voluntarily paid.

 A Regulatory Review Committee now reviews and offers more flexible and less costly alternatives to proposed and current state regulations.
 Gov. Bryant named NFIB/MS State Director as its initial Chairman.
 It has already worked with NFIB in helping craft changes in state regulations very advantageous for both child care and cosmetology businesses.

 Preempted Local Governments from Mandating Employers on Labor Issues

 NFIB helped pass new laws prohibiting local governments from mandating on employers: minimum wage, living wage or sick leave requirements; any limitation of background checks on employees or job applicants; or any labor agreement requirements, including collective bargaining, or the required use of organized labor in contracts.

 Defeated legislation that would have cost business owners

-- HB 745: Helped defeat this MS Department of Revenue sales tax permit bill which would have required an initial $500 upfront fee (to apply as a credit toward tax payments) for a sales tax permit and an annual fee and permit thereafter of $30.
-First NFIB/Mississippi got the fees removed, then defeated the remaining annual tax permit requirement.
-Savings: $500 upfront fee, then $30 annually thereafter, plus hassle of annually applying.
-Several costly health insurance mandates which would increase the cost of health insurance.
+• Stopped MS Dept. of Revenue sales tax permit bill requiring an initial $500 upfront fee (to apply as a credit toward tax payments) for a sales tax permit and a burdensome annual permit and fee thereafter of $30• Defeated several costly health insurance mandates